marzeq/mconf/README.md

 this is my own configuration language, made mostly for fun and to learn more about tokenisation and parsing

-for this reason, i wouldn't really use this implementation for anything serious, but you're welcome to use it if you want

-the syntax and design is a bit better, designing a config language is obviously easier than implementing it, and i think i've done a good job with it, but there may be a couple things you might find weird/not like

 if you have any suggestions, feedback or questions, feel free to contact me in any way you want (open an issue here, message me on any platform, etc.)

-## syntax
+## spec

-note that mconf fully suppports unicode, so a letter means any unicode letter and not just ascii letters, and string values can contain any unicode character
+note that mconf fully suppports unicode, so a letter means any unicode latin letter and not just ascii letters, and string values can contain any unicode character

 ### comments